Echoes: ‘a glorious anthology… bursting with delightful poems’ Buy now. Limited stocks.

 Biography

 Published 'Airport Reading' (tall lighthouse, 2004), ‘There is Violence in these Vapours’ (tall lighthouse, 2007 “… proves he is a master of ‘viral poetry’ – words that infect the reader with their anger, cynicism and intelligence…..”
 Agnes Meadows), 'In Bed with Shostakovich' (pamphlet, tall lighthouse, 2009), ‘Lucky’ (Lapwing Publications, 2015 “Buchan has said his piece and there is enough in this collection to remind this reader of how lucky he is.”
 Write Out Loud), 'Burglar: 45 Slight Poems' (Lapwing Publications, 2017), 'The Pleasure of Firing Back' (Lapwing Publications, 2022 "Graham Buchan combines cold observance with Emily Dickinson’s advice to ‘tell all the truth, but tell it slant’."
 Eamonn Lynskey).
 Three poems in national newspapers, others in three dozen magazines and fifteen anthologies.
 Joint winner Piccadilly Poets 2001, The Cellar Slam Champion 2006.
 Has appeared on BBC London (TV), BBC London (radio), Resonanace FM, Optical Radio, Sub City Radio, WBAI (New York), Iraqi TV.
 Appeared at Austin Poetry Festival, 2003 and 2008, Wireless Festival in Hyde Park, Babylon Festival in Al Hillah, Iraq (2014), International Poetry Festival, Granada, Nicaragua (2018), Letras en la Mar, Puerto Vallarta, Mexico (2019) and 2 two-week poetry tours to New York, 2006 and 2009.
 Also published short stories, various articles, travel writing, poetry appreciation and dozens of film, theatre, literature and art reviews.
 My Gaudi House was Write Out Loud's Poem of the Month in November 2009.
-Video clips of some of his and other writers' poems being read can be found at https://www.youtube.com/channel/UCX_kDVClx9RpB3ALD0I3inQ?view_as=subscriber
+Video clips of some of my and other writers' poems being read can be found at https://www.youtube.com/channel/UCX_kDVClx9RpB3ALD0I3inQ?view_as=subscriber.
+My book of short fiction, So Sweet and Other Stories, will be published by Foreshore Books in the spring of 2026.

 Samples